DHSZ/house-programming-2019/task4-my-keys.md

 - The first 2 characters are definitely numbers
 - The last character is a letter

-Mr. Yim begins working through all of the possible conbinations:
+Mr. Yim begins working through all of the possible combinations:
 ```
 00A
 00B